When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Numerical illustrations

 \subsection{Budget-constrained choice and two-dimensional budget surfaces}

 We now adopt the comparison most relevant for affordability: an agent faces an exogenous premium budget $\bar{P}$ and chooses the best contract they can buy \textit{within} that budget.
 Critically, the agent can always opt out and remain uninsured.
 This formulation captures the practical asymmetry: under indemnity pricing with fixed costs, low budgets may translate into either infeasibility or an effectively useless deductible layer, whereas the same budget translates mechanically into a positive parametric payment as long as $\bar{P}>(1+\theta_p)\gamma_p$.
+This pattern reflects the fact that parametric insurance provides first-dollar liquidity even at low budgets, whereas indemnity insurance becomes affordable only by pushing coverage into the extreme tail.

 For each $\bar{P}$, the parametric choice solves

 Similarly, given $(\gamma_d,\theta_d)$, the indemnity choice solves

 Because $\mathcal{P}^{(p)}$ is affine in $k$, the parametric constraint can be inverted explicitly.
 For indemnity, monotonicity of $\mathcal{P}^{(d)}(d)$ in $d$ allows us to invert the constraint numerically (or in closed form under the censored exponential moments used here).